d-krupke/cpsat-primer/README.md

   access, especially for plotting and sharing.
 - **Data Storage**: Save all your data, even if it seems insignificant at the time.
 This ensures you have a comprehensive dataset for later analysis or unexpected inquiries.
-Because this can become a lot of data, it's advisable to have two folders: One with all data and one with a selection of data that you want to share.
+Because this can become a lot of data, it is advisable to have two folders: One with all data and one with a selection of data that you want to share.
 - **Experiment Flexibility**: Design experiments to be interruptible and extendable, allowing for easy resumption or modification.
 This is especially important for exploratory studies, where you may need to make frequent